hobbsh/hardened-eks-ami/README.md

 I dont recommend modifying any of the EKS stuff - it should just work out of the box.
 However if you want to exlude CIS rules, add them to `cis_level_1_exclusions` or `cis_level_2_exlusions`.
 To exclude rules for Ubuntu, it's not as easy - you will have to go into the section task file and modify/comment the task(s).

 There are certain things disabled already for compatibility with Kubernetes or to leave it open to customization.

+## Todo

+* Would be nice to consolidate the codebase - i.e. one packer config, one install script, shared files, etc